Drinking Cistus incanus tea may keep mosquitos and ticks away. Here’s the best Cistus tea brew method.

 Best Cistus Tea Brew Method in a Nutshell

 How can you prepare an excellent Cistus incanus tea (also known as Rose Rock tea) without having to brew it three times?
-Start with 10 grams of tea to 1 liter of water.
-Use filtered water with no mineral content, and control your water temperature so it’s not less than 75c and not more than 90c for 35 minutes.
+Start with 13 grams of tea to 1 liter of water.
+Use filtered water with no mineral content, and control your water temperature so it’s not less than 80c and not more than 90c; After adding the water to the leaves keep at temperature for 7 minutes.
+Remove from heat let steep while cooling for 15 minutes.
 That’s it!

 Want to learn about the science behind this brewing technique?
 Read on …